 The Access user interface has also changed.
 If you are not familiar with Office Access 2007, the ribbon and the Navigation Pane are probably new to you.
 The ribbon replaces the menus and toolbars from previous versions.
 The Navigation Pane replaces and extends the functionality of the Database window.
 And new in Access 2010, Backstage view grants you access to all the commands that apply to an entire database, such as compact and repair, or commands that came from the File menu.

 This article describes features introduced in Office Access 2007 and Access 2010.
 If you need a general introduction to Access, see the article Getting started with Access 2010.
-If you want information only about new features of Access 2010, see the article Access 2010 features and benefits.
+If you want information only about new features of Access 2010, see the two-minute video, Getting started with Access 2010.

 In this article